Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 ##### Living Image

-The eyes of the figure depicted in the painting are imbued with darkvision, and they appear to follow creatures that move in front of them.
+The eyes of the figure depicted in the painting are imbued with [[/5.
+Mechanics/Rules/Senses.md#darkvision\|darkvision]], and they appear to follow creatures that move in front of them.

 ##### Innate Spells